 Contributions that are available in advance can be uploaded to an established FTP server.
 Typically the Host Organization provides a local server as a document repository during the meeting.
 The local server will come on-line as the meeting draws close.
 Any documents that have been uploaded to the established FTP server will then be mirrored to the local server and will be numbered if they have not been numbered already, or renumbered.
 During the meeting, new and revised documents are loaded to the local server under control of the Rapportueurs.
 The FTP server may be synchronized to the local server (e.g., once a day).
 At the conclusion of the meeting, the Host Organization may wish to provide the HoDs with copies of the latest documents, Resolutions and the Communiqué.

-Annex B shows a sequence chart for document handling.
+Annex B contains a sequence chart for document handling.

 GSC Plenary, GTSC, and GRSC Room and Panel Set-Up